pusateri/draft-ietf-dnssd-update-proxy/draft-ietf-dnssd-update-proxy.md

 The browseable subdomain label is prepended to the domain name and separated by a period.
 See {{?RFC7719}} for more information on subdomains and labels.
 It is not important that the label be human readable or have organizational significance.
 End users will not be interacting with these labels.
 The main requirement is that they be unique within the domain for each IP subnet.
 Subdomain labels can be obtained by the proxy in several ways.
 The following methods should be attempted in order to assure consistency among redundant proxies:

-1. PTR query for IP subnet through local resolver
+1. address-derived domain enumeration through local resolver

+    The proxy issues a PTR query for the registration or browse domains based on IP subnet.
+Since the Update proxy will be registering services with DNS Update, it should begin querying for registration domains and fallback to browse domains if no registration domains are configured.

     As an example, suppose a proxy was connected to IPv4 subnet 203.0.113.0/24.
-In order to determine if there was a subdomain name for this subnet, the proxy would issue a PTR query for 0.113.0.203.in-addr.arpa.
-If a response is returned with an answer, then the name in the answer should be the subdomain name including the domain name for the network.
+In order to determine if there was a subdomain name for this subnet, the base domain name to query would be established as 0.113.0.203.in-addr.arpa.
+The proxy would issue a PTR query for the following names in order to find the subdomain for the IP subnet:

+    `dr._dns-sd._udp.0.113.0.203.in-addr.arpa.`

+    `r._dns-sd._udp.0.113.0.203.in-addr.arpa.`

+    `db._dns-sd._udp.0.113.0.203.in-addr.arpa.`

+    `b._dns-sd._udp.0.113.0.203.in-addr.arpa.`

+    `lb._dns-sd._udp.0.113.0.203.in-addr.arpa.`

+    The first response with an answer should be the subdomain name including the domain name for the network and this process should be stopped.
+If multiple answers are returned in the same response, any one of the answers can be used but the proxy should only use a single subdomain name for the IP subnet.

+    The Update proxy should periodically rediscover the subdomain name at approximately 5 minutes intervals for each IP subnet adding appropriate random jitter across IP subnets so as to prevent synchronization.

 2. proxy local configuration override